auth0/nextjs-auth0/README.md

 npm install
 ```

-In order to build a release you can run the following commands and the output will be stored in the `dist` folder:
+In order to build a release, you can run the following commands and the output will be stored in the `dist` folder:

 ```sh
 npm run clean